Company Formation in Portugal: Costs, Requirements & Taxes Explained

 by | Wednesday, 6 August 2025 | Corporate Income Tax, Investment

 Portugal continues to be a top destination for international entrepreneurs and investors, thanks to its stable business climate, EU integration, and attractive tax benefits.
-Whether you’re a European Union resident or a non-EU national, company formation Portugal in 2025 is not only possible, it is increasingly advantageous.This guide breaks down the entire process of company formation in Portugal, including legal requirements, incorporation steps, tax obligations, and costs.
+Whether you’re a European Union resident or a non-EU national, company formation in Portugal in 2025 is not only possible, it is increasingly advantageous.This guide breaks down the entire process of company formation in Portugal, including legal requirements, incorporation steps, tax obligations, and costs.
 If you’re planning to launch a business or expand into Portugal, this article provides everything you need to know.

 1. Choose a Legal Structure